Storing the Story of Dom DeLuise

 posted December 29, 2010

 Renowned experimental filmmaker Bill Morrison has an unusual relation to the world of moving-image archives: He uses decaying film stock as his raw material.
-He has become synonymous with the found-footage film, as he uses the inherent qualities of nitrate-film-stock deterioration for various artistic, expressive ends.
-(And, as he says, because “it looks really cool.”)
+He uses the qualities of deteriorating nitrate film stock for various artistic, expressive ends.
+He speaks here with MIAN.

 A New Book on Tennessee Williams’ Movie Colleagues